IngeborgArdoe/training/discovery/analysis_part1.md

 4. Choose visualization **Measure**.

     a.
-In DATA - Value - choose a data source and aggregation.
+In Data - Value - choose a data source and aggregation.
 A value can be a count of objects in a data source, a field (or function) of an object in a data source, an aggregated numeric property of a set of objects, or the result of a formula.
 In this case we want to count the number of objects in the data source Yellow Trip.

     b.
-In FORMAT - Body - change font size and colour.
+In Format - Body - change font size and colour.

 5. Save and preview.